liutiedong/goat/README.md

    ```

 ### Dataset (`dataset.ipynb`)
-Run `dataset.ipynb` to generate dataset file.
+Run `dataset.ipynb` to generate dataset file, or download from HuggingFace dataset `tiedong/goat`.
 Each instance in the dataset contains

 - __instruction__: human instruction in natural language created by inserting an arithmetic expression to the template.
 It serves as prompt to be fed to the model.
 - __input__: a randomly generated arithmetic expression.
 It can be used to replace 'instruction' when we want to focus on arithmetic and avoid the influence of natural language.